 Cleaning your Browser Data and Why it's Important

 Clearing your browser data (cache, cookies, local storage) forces the browser to fetch fresh resources from Perspio’s servers, preventing stale scripts, styles, or data from causing interface glitches or misreported telemetry.
-This practice is especially crucial immediately following a Perspio release update, as the updates may otherwise be blocked by the browser’s cache, leading to broken dashboards or device status pages.

 Why Clearing Browser Data Matters for Perspio